VaradrajBartakke919/Graph_relational_model_Supply_Chain_Management/README.md

-# Inventory Management Analysis: Data Integration with PostgreSQL & Neo4j
+# Relational and Graph Database Integration for Advanced Supply Chain Analytics

 ## 📌 Project Overview
 This project integrates **PostgreSQL (RDBMS) and Neo4j (GDBMS)** to analyze **inventory management and trade relationships**.
 The workflow involves **data preprocessing, database design, data import, query execution, and visualization using NeoDash**.